sarkarsubho/Ideotic-Doggo_API_Challenge/README.md

 - can view all the breeds and their sub-breeds on clicking on breed cart redirect o details page.

-- in navbar can view the loged users name and the logout button
+- in navbar can view the loged users name and the logout button .
+- in mobile view only can see the first letter of first name and last name.

 - logo txt is attached to home routes